funmusicplace/mirlo/README.md

 # Mirlo

-A RESTful API and client.
+A RESTful API and client that allows artists to sell their music online, and listeners to browse and buy it.

+## Features

+## How it works

 Main libraries: